-The penstock should be made of PVC or steel with internal diameter of 150mm and thickness of at least 3mm.
-A larger diameter pipe can be used however this is generally more costly.
-A gate valve is a good idea and may be installed at the high-pressure end of the penstock for closing whenever servicing the turbine.
+The penstock should be made of steel with internal diameter of 130mm and thickness 5mm.
+The gate valve (included) must be installed at the high-pressure end of the penstock for closing whenever servicing the turbine.

 A good way to reduce penstock length is shown in the following diagram.